The Verdict: Do They “Work”?

 zero to five minutes — headline bullet points plus character rundown;

-Control spoilers and precision: choose “spoiler-free” tags if you prefer results without unexpected twists; otherwise, read full summaries that include spoilers and then verify quotes using transcripts.
+Control spoilers and precision: select “no spoiler” labels when you want only results without surprises; otherwise, read spoiler-inclusive summaries and then check quotes against transcripts.

 Keep a single brief document summarizing character roles, current alliances or conflicts, and the three primary unanswered plot questions you find most important.